tst-race/raceboat/README.md

 ## **Building Plugins**

-Users can compile plugins/channels with the resulting raceboat-compile:<tag>.
+Users can compile plugins/channels with the resulting raceboat-plugin-builder:<tag>.
 For example:

 ```bash
 cd ../race-obfs